-For people who choose to take a self-test, it is easy to use.
-The instructions clearly describe the process for taking the test.
+The instructions clearly describe the process for taking the test, and they also include a QR code for a video that people can watch if they prefer.
 However, for those who need additional support, you can help the tester to understand the instructions, which include how to do the test and how to interpret the results.
 Testers who have a language barrier that prevents them from understanding the instructions may require support.

 5. Discuss with clients who choose to self-test their plan for taking the test.
 Encourage clients to have a plan for what they will do in the event of a reactive result.

 Self-testing allows people the flexibility to choose where and when they want to take the test.
 Clients may want support to think about the circumstances in which they will use a self-test.
 Many people choose to take the self-test at home, but self-tests can be used in any location.
 Some organizations may choose to allow people to take a self-test within their facilities (e.g., by making a private room available for self-testing).
 However, you should not do the test on a client or interpret the results for them.
 This is because self-tests are only licensed for a person to perform on themselves.

 Encourage clients to think about whether they would like to have someone else present when they take the test.
 If they want to have someone else present, it should be someone who they trust.
 Emphasize that getting an HIV test should be completely voluntary, and nobody should be pressured to take a test if they do not want to or are not ready.